micsh/Advanced-Lane-Lines-P4/README.md

 Here's a visualization of how the algorithm works:
 ![sliding_vis](output_images/sliding_vis.png)

 There's an alternative implementation that uses the previous fit (i.e. previously found lanes) as a starting point for where to look for the current fit (useful in a continuous real-world scenarios).
+This implementation also adds a single pixel line to the current binary image where the previous fit was - this adds a little error, but assuming the change between frames is minimal, this shouldn't be a major issue, and will be extra helpful where the lanes are not clearly visible, or occluded.

 ### Finding lane curvature and distance from lane center
 Converting screen pixels to real-world size, we can calculate the lane curvature and the cameras distance from lane center.